alessandromagrini/gammadlm/README.md

 # gammadlm
 __The Gamma distributed-lag model with multiple explanatory variables__

-`gammadlm` is a R package implementing maximum likelihood estimation and inference for the Gamma distributed-lag model with multiple explanatory variables.
+`gammadlm` is an R package implementing maximum likelihood estimation and inference for the Gamma distributed-lag model with multiple explanatory variables.
 The reference paper is:

 A. Magrini.
-A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables. _Under review_.
+A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables.
+To be appeared on _Austrian Journal of Statistics_.

 R (The R Project for Statistical Computing) needs to be installed on your system in order